 Section 2.
 Individual members, student members, and emeritus members shall be entitled to vote and to all other privileges of membership.

 Section 3.
 Application for membership shall be made through the website of the American Genetic Association or at the Journal of Heredity and must be accompanied by payment of the annual dues.

 Section 4.
 Dues for each class of membership shall be fixed by the Council.

 Section 5.
 Members who have not paid dues for one year shall be dropped from the rolls.

 Section 1.
 The affairs, funds, and property of the Association shall be managed by a Council.
 This Council shall report to the Association through the offices of the Association, as appropriate.

 Section 2.
-The Council shall consist of ex officio members [the president, the president elect, the secretary, the treasurer, the immediate past president (voting members), the executive vice president, the academic editor, and the investment advisor (nonvoting members)] and nine elected members (voting).
-Three of the elected members shall be elected each year by mail ballot of the membership to serve for three years.
-Members may choose to submit ballots by post or electronically.
-A majority of votes cast by the membership shall be necessary for election.
+The Council shall consist of ex officio members [the president, the president elect, the secretary, the treasurer, the immediate past president (voting members), the executive vice president and the academic editor (nonvoting members), and elected members (voting).
+In a typical year, three new members shall be elected to the Council by ballot of the membership to serve for three years, although that number might vary depending on the number of vacancies.
+The top vote getters are selected in rank order to fill available vacancies.
 Elected members of the Council shall not be re-elected for successive terms, except where a Council member has served less than two years of an unexpired term.

 Section 3.
 Vacancies in the Council shall be filled at the next regular election held in accordance with Article VI, Section 4.

 Section 4.
 The Council shall make all decisions relating to representation of the Association on boards, councils, etc., of other organizations.

 Section 5.
 Newly elected members of the Council shall assume their duties and responsibilities and serve their terms of office beginning January 1 of the year following their election.